 Catching Up Vs. Creating Lifelong Learners

-Traditional tutoring is a terrific option for typical students, but students with special needs often require specialized support inside and outside the school walls.
+Traditional tutoring is a terrific option for typical students.
+But students with special needs often require specialized support inside and outside the school walls.
 Special education tutoring is a gift parents can give their struggling students—a gift that will last a lifetime.

-You and the tutor decide the best option isn’t special education tutoring, you will leave that call with some answers to the huge mountain of questions you have regarding your child’s needs and future direction.
+You and the tutor may decide the best option isn’t special education tutoring.
+But you will still leave that call with some answers to the massive mountain of questions you have regarding your child’s needs and future direction.

 Remember, a label doesn’t have to define a child.
 It simply proves that all children learn differently.